Hugh Springer: Law and politics

 He was called to the bar at the Inner Temple in 1938, and subsequently returned to Barbados.
 He practised law in Barbados from 1938 to 1947.

 He co-founded the Progressive League with the barrister Grantley Adams.
 As General Secretary of the League, Springer transformed it into two initially closely related organisations, the Barbados Labour Party and the Barbados Workers' Union.
 From 1940 to 1947 he was the General Secretary of the Barbados Labour Party and also General Secretary of the Barbados Workers’ Union.
 In 1940 he was elected to the House of Assembly.

 Higher education

 Springer perceived Higher Education as vitally important for achieving regional cooperation and integration.
 He had previously sought employment in education in London in the 1930s, but was rejected on the basis of his ethnicity.
 In 1938 he taught Classics temporarily at Codrington College.
-He was a member of the Asquith Commission on Higher Education in the West Indies in the 1950s and sat on the Provisional Council of the University College at Kingston which was founded as an outcome of the commission.
+He was a member of the Asquith Commission on Colonial Higher Education in 1943-4 and sat on the Provisional Council of the University College at Kingston which was founded as an outcome of the commission.
 In 1947 resigned from the Cabinet of Barbados and took up the position as the Registrar of the University College of West Indies, which he held until 1963, when he became Director until 1966.